Newman's lemma

 In theoretical computer science, specifically in term rewriting, Newman's lemma, also commonly called the diamond lemma, is a criterion to prove that an abstract rewriting system is confluent.
 It states that local confluence is a sufficient condition for confluence, provided that the system is also terminating.
 This is useful since local confluence is usually easier to verify than confluence.

 The lemma was originally proved by Max Newman in 1942.
 A considerably simpler proof (given below) was proposed by Gérard Huet.
 A number of other proofs exist.

 Statement and proof

 The lemma is purely combinatorial and applies to any relation.
 Owing to the context where it is commonly applied, it is stated below in the terminology of abstract rewriting systems (this is simply a set whose elements are called terms, equipped with a relation $\to$ called reduction, and see the corresponding article for definitions of termination, confluence, local confluence and normal forms).

-Newman's lemma: If an abstract rewriting system is terminating and locally confluent, then it is confluent.
-As a corollary, every term has a unique normal form.
+Newman's lemma If an abstract rewriting system is terminating and locally confluent, then it is confluent, and every term has a unique normal form.